The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Hungary: Gwen Kozlowski of Exeter International.

 Just down the street from Café Kor is Borkonyha Wine Kitchen, a modern bistro with a fantastic selection of Hungarian wines.
 The menu, which changes seasonally, features local Hungarian cuisine and even some vegetarian options.

-Meal worth the splurge
+Meals worth the splurge

 Did you know that Budapest has several Michelin-starred dining spots?
 A top favorite is Costes, which broke the mold for old-style Hungarian restaurants serving goulash and cabbage and ushered in a new era of really innovative cuisine; there are two locations (one of which is the city’s only fine-dining restaurant helmed by a female chef).
-A local celebrity chef duo runs Stand, which earned a Michelin star less than a year after opening; it’s definitely upscale, but with a more casual environment than what’s usually found in restaurants of this caliber.
+A local celebrity-chef duo runs Stand, which earned a Michelin star less than a year after opening; it’s definitely upscale, but with a more casual environment than what’s usually found in restaurants of this caliber.

 What to See and Do